Germany: Interest-free loans between foreign subsidiaries

+Interest-free loans can be found in group finance structures worldwide.
+In Germany, such loans are in principle not subject to transfer pricing adjustments as long as they are not granted cross-border.
+German tax law has few regulations on how the benefits from such interest-free loans are to be treated for German tax purposes.
 The Grand Senate of the Supreme Tax Court held on October 26 1987 (GrS 2/86) that the benefit from an interest-free loan between two foreign subsidiaries was a hidden distribution by the lender to the (German) parent company.
 The cost, though, was not an additional investment in the borrower but rather a tax deductible expense of the parent.
 This court decision was based on the former corporation tax imputation system.

 The Supreme Tax Court confirmed in its decision of February 4 2014 (I R 32/12) that these principles still apply under the tax regime of the income exemption taxation method in force since 2001.
 The court's decision relates to the tax treatment of interest-free loans between German subsidiaries of the same German parent.
 Accordingly, the parent continues to be entitled to a deduction in the amount of the interest waived, while the benefit is a (largely tax-free) hidden distribution from the lender.